MindoulaInc/dbt_athena_poc/README.md

 Configure AWS credentials locally in ~/.aws

 Try running the following commands:
-- dbt run --profiles.yml path/to/project/dbt_athena_poc/profiles.yml
+- dbt run --profiles.yml path/to/project/dbt_athena_poc/profiles.yml (note: by default profiles.yml is stored at ~/.dbt, not in the project root directory)
 - dbt test